EES assessment of heritage impacts

-The South African Soldiers Memorial, which is currently located in the reserve at the junction of St Kilda and Albert roads, is one of a number of monuments that would need to be relocated to facilitate the construction of the Metro Tunnel.
-The Melbourne Metro Rail Authority recognises the importance of this monument, and is working closely with the Boer War Memorial Association, Heritage Victoria and the City of Port Phillip, as custodians of the monument, to determine an appropriate permanent location for the memorial.
+The South African Soldiers Memorial, previously located in the reserve at the junction of St Kilda and Albert roads, is one of a number of monuments that need to be relocated to facilitate the construction of the Metro Tunnel.
+The Melbourne Metro Rail Authority recognises the importance of this monument and is working closely with the Boer War Memorial Association, Heritage Victoria and the City of Port Phillip, as custodians of the monument, to determine an appropriate permanent location for the memorial.

 The Burke and Wills monument near the corner of Collins Street and Swanston Street would also need to be removed and reinstated following the completion of works.
 Where required, the relocation works will be overseen by conservation and restoration specialists to help safeguard these important monuments.